jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-08b.md

 ---
-title: The Beginning Of My Political Activities
+title: The Course of Lectures
-heading: Chapter 8
+heading: Chapter 8b
 weight: 58
 description: "The work of politicians is without significance for the following generation"
 author: Adolf Hitler